BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**
+- **Leave my Flowers Alone!** `PASSIVE`

-- **Leave my Flowers Alone!** `PASSIVE` - At the start of the game after deployments, Hamfast's player places three 25mm Flower Markers anywhere on the board.
+At the start of the game after deployments, Hamfast's player places three 25mm Flower Markers anywhere on the board.
 Models can Move over them but cannot end their move or back away onto them.
 Objects cannot be placed overlapping them.
 Friendly Hobbits re-roll failed To Wound rolls for Strikes and shooting whilst within 3" of a Flower Marker.
 Hamfast also gains +1 To Wound when making Strikes or shooting an enemy within 3" of a Flower Marker.

 </div>